Dark565/EWL/readme.md

 ## How to play with it

-The first you have to do is configure build data.
+#### To compile the library you have to make a few steps

-Run your terminal emulator.
-Then give the execute permissions for `autogen.sh` and run it.
+- Prepare the build configuration.
+Give the execute permissions for `autogen.sh` and run it.
+This will create a `.config` file for you, when you can choose some config sets in.

-It should create `.config` file for you.
-It has some configuration settings you can change.
+- Generate `Makefile`.
+Write `./autogen.sh` the second time.

-If you finish this, you can create Makefile.
-To do it, run `./configure` or `autogen.sh` second time.
+- Build the library.
+Type `make -j <threads count>`

-Finally you can compile project by typing `make -j <threads count>` and install it by `sudo make install`.
+- And finally install it via `sudo make install`

-Done.
-You compilled the library.
-Good job :)
+- Done.
+Be enjoy with the word, which hasn't got a beginning :)